NovatecConsulting/camunda-process-instance-migrator/README.md

     public ProcessInstanceMigrator processInstanceMigrator() {
         return new ProcessInstanceMigrator(processEngine);
     }

 }
 ```
-You may then use the ProcessInstanceMigrator-Bean to manually trigger the migration (e.g. via a REST-endpoint), or to automatically migrate upon each deployment using @PostConstruct:
+You may then use the ProcessInstanceMigrator-Bean to manually trigger the migration (e.g. via a REST-endpoint), or to automatically migrate upon each deployment via PostConstruct or an ApplicationReadyEvent:

 ```java
 @Component